-In this tutorial, you learn how to integrate Panorama9 with Azure Active Directory (Azure AD).
-Integrating Panorama9 with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate Panorama9 with Azure Active Directory (Azure AD).
+When you integrate Panorama9 with Azure AD, you can:

-- You can control in Azure AD who has access to Panorama9.
+- Control in Azure AD who has access to Panorama9.

-- You can enable your users to be automatically signed-in to Panorama9 (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to Panorama9 with their Azure AD accounts.

 - Manage your accounts in one central location - the Azure portal.

 To get started, you need the following items:

 - An Azure AD subscription.
 If you don't have a subscription, you can get a free account.

 - Panorama9 single sign-on (SSO) enabled subscription.